GerritCodeReview/homepage/releases/README.md

 ## 2.16 *(In development)* {#2.16}

+* GWT UI is deprecated.

+* PolyGerrit is now the default UI.

+* Experimental Dark Mode in PolyGerrit.

 * Inline editing support in PolyGerrit UI.

 * Redesigned UI for PolyGerrit based on material.